rryam/LumoKit/README.md

 `LumoKitError` cases:
 - `.emptyDocument` – parsing produced no text content
 - `.invalidChunkSize` – chunk size must be greater than zero
+- `.invalidURL` – the provided URL is not a valid file URL
+- `.fileNotFound` – the file at the provided URL does not exist
+- `.unsupportedFileType` – the file type is not supported by PicoDocs
+- `.invalidSearchParameters` – search parameters are invalid (numResults <= 0 or threshold outside 0.0-1.0)
+- `.chunkingFailed(strategy: String, underlyingError: Error)` – chunking failed with context about which strategy failed

 ## Contributing